Nebado/parser-of-goods/README.md

 # Parser of Goods

-Parser of goods on php with generate Excel file, also downloading images.
+The parser can generate Excel, download images.

 WARNING!
 The parser is in an active development state.
-If you want to use parser just download source code version 0.1 and use.

 * [ver.
 0.1](https://github.com/Nebado/ParserOfGoods/releases/tag/0.1)
 * [ver.
 0.2](https://github.com/Nebado/ParserOfGoods/releases/tag/0.2)